JemRF WiFi Wireless Gateway MQTT

 Getting Started

-Enter the MQTT Broker, in my case my local server, the MQTT Port, for me is the standard MQTT Port.
+Click the MQTT tab and enter the MQTT Broker, in my case my local server, the MQTT Port, for me is the standard MQTT Port.
 Next is the optional Username and Password.

-Once Enabled, the Gateway will try and connect, if the connection is successful the screen will refresh and show Connected.
+Once Enabled, the unit will try and connect, if the connection is successful the screen will refresh and show Connected.
 If there is a problem connecting, the gateway display will stay frozen for up to one minute while the Gateway tries to connect.
-If the Gateway can not connect in the allotted time, the screen will display it has failed, the Enabled will be set to Not Enabled and a Red Failed message will appear.
+If the unit can not connect in the allotted time, the screen will display it has failed, the Enabled will be set to Not Enabled and a Red Failed message will appear.

 Publishing Format